Sayeed-titan/Sayeed-titan/README.md

 # 💫 About Me:
 Hello! 👋 I am a .NET Full Stack Developer with a passion for building robust and scalable applications.
 My expertise lies in working with .NET Core API, Angular, and .NET Core MVC Projects.
 I enjoy developing end-to-end solutions that not only solve problems but also enhance the user experience.

+🚀 Recent Project:
+My last completed project was a full-stack tech-based job platform, where I developed both the front-end and back-end to create a seamless user experience for job seekers and employers.

+📚 Background:
+I studied Physics, which has provided me with a strong analytical mindset and problem-solving skills.
+Additionally, I completed a comprehensive .NET Development course as part of the IsDB BISEW IT Scholarship program, which helped me transition into software development.

 # 💻 Tech Stack: